fernanda-freitas/vawebsite/README.md

 ## Deployment

 The website has been deployed and is accessible at [https://fernanda-freitas.github.io/vawebsite/](https://fernanda-freitas.github.io/vawebsite/).
-However, please be aware that the deployed version contains configuration bugs that still need to be addressed to ensure it functions as expected.
+However, please be aware that some adjustments are still required in the Next.js configuration in order to ensure it functions as expected with github pages.